Bad Times at the El Royale: Deconstruction

-As Kyle Kizu from The Hollywood Reporter notes, the filmography of writer and director Drew Goddard has deconstructed genres several times.
-When focusing on the 2018 film, he said that it was the film maker's "most controlled and fruitful piece of deconstruction" as it was able to present its thesis, of "what looks plain and ordinary hides something beneath", with its opening scene through a literal metaphor of a man deconstructing a room.
+As Kyle Kizu from The Hollywood Reporter notes, writer and director Drew Goddard's filmography has deconstructed genres several times.
+Focusing on the 2018 film, he said it was the filmmaker's "most controlled and fruitful piece of deconstruction" as it was able to present its thesis, of "what looks plain and ordinary hides something beneath", with its opening scene through a literal metaphor of a man deconstructing a room.
 While The A.V.
 Clubs Katie Rife noted that the film attempted to deconstruct its neo-noir genre, but that it was instead "a structurally ambitious example of same", Matthew Razak of Flixist wrote that the film purposely avoided deconstructing its main genre as it "mashes together a whole wealth of genres and delivers an utterly unique, unpredictable, and unexpected movie that never stays still long enough to be anything but itself".
 In a negative light, Andrew Paredes from News.ABS-CBN.com said that the film's runtime made it difficult to analyze, and that the film could have been "both a deconstruction and a commentary" or neither, and that only Goddard could say.
 When asked if he had focused on deconstructing the genres in his film like he previously did with the horror-comedy The Cabin in the Woods in 2011, Goddard said "It's funny because in both cases that was not conscious either way.
 I just sort of go with what feels right for the story.
 Cabin was very aggressive in its approach.
 Whereas, in this case, [...] it just sort of came out inherently.
 I didn't want to make it about the genre."